panavkbysani2011-jpg/HM26-2F61Submission/README.md

 <!-- The full 1-page Decision Log is a PDF on Google Drive, linked in resource.md. ≤ 3 lines here. -->

-- Chose: `Dynamic capacity-based spillover with an automated Inter-Agency Clearing Ledger`, over: `Rigid point-in-polygon assignment`
+- Chose: `A capacity‑based routing engine that uses a 500‑meter border buffer zone and an inter‑agency ledger.
+This engine automatically routes tickets to depots that are underloaded when a home office goes beyond one hundred percent capacity.`, over: `Rigid point-in-polygon assignment`
-- Because: `Strict administrative borders cause boundary complaints to be rejected due to local equipment and fuel budget exhaustion`
+- Because: `Strict administrative borders cause boundary complaints to be rejected due to local equipment and fuel budget exhaustion, it speeds up cleanup and avoids disputes.
+It uses nearby trucks so it tackles public health risks faster.`
-- First thing to break at city scale: `Live Firestore socket listeners across 10,000+ simultaneous connections (mitigated by paginated queries and ticket caching)`
+- First thing to break at city scale: `The first thing that may break at city scale is system‑wide capacity saturation during a city‑wide waste spike, such, as Dasara.
+If adjacent zones all hit one hundred percent capacity at the time the spillover logic could loop forever.`

 Full decision log: **[resource.md](./resource.md#4-submission-artifacts-google-drive)** · Template: **[decision-log-template.md](./resource-templates/decision-log-template.md)**